Advertiser and Editorial Disclosures

 IRA CDs

-Similar to other retirement accounts, the interest earned by these CDs accumulates on a tax deferred basis.
+Similar to other retirement accounts, the interest earned by these CDs accumulates on a tax-deferred basis.

 That means that you will not have to pay income taxes on the interest until you retire.

-The advantage of this is that your income, and therefore your income tax rate will be lower when you retire saving you money.
+The advantage of this is that your income, and therefore your income tax rate, will be lower when you retire, saving you money.

 These CDs usually prohibit you from withdrawing money until you are 59 ½ years old.

-Why ladder a CD?
+What does it mean to ladder a CD?

 CD ladder strategies

-By following this process each year at the end of five years, you will have five CDs each earning the maximum interest rate for a 5-year CD.
+By repeating this process annually, after five years you will hold five CDs, each earning the maximum interest rate available for a five-year term.

 The notice will include a description of your options and instructions about what to do once you select one.
+When CDs mature, you can withdraw your funds, roll them into a new CD, or transfer them to another account.

 Your options